rudymatela/leancheck/README.md

 LeanCheck comes out-of-the-box with [`Listable`] instances for all types in the [Haskell 2010 Language Report] with [the intentional exception of a few types].
-The [leancheck-instances] package aims to support all types in the [Haskell Platform].
+The [leancheck-instances] package aims to support types in the [Haskell Platform].

 Providers for Tasty, test-framework and Hspec